Automated External Defibrillators (AEDs)

 Manufacturers of automated external defibrillators recommend users undergo training which normally takes several hours.
 The defibrillators are so easy to use that most untrained users will be able to attach the pads, allowing the unit to analyze and provide shocks.
 However, users must still be taught when to use the AED, how to respond if a shock is not required and how to operate an AED safely.

-Before the advent of automated external defibrillators, 95% of sudden cardiac arrest victims died even with first aid, rescue breathing and cardio-pulmonary resuscitation.
-In contrast, defibrillation delivered within the first minutes saves the lives of up to 75% of cardiac arrest victims.
+Before the advent of automated external defibrillators, 95% of sudden cardiac arrest victims died even with first aid, rescue, breathing and cardio–pulmonary resuscitation.
+In contrast, defibrillation delivered within the first minutes saves the lives of up to 90% of cardiac arrest victims.
 Many large facilities such as airports, sports stadiums and large workplaces are installing AEDs to increase the chance of saving lives.

 In order to evaluate whether your facility would benefit from an AED, consider the following: How many people are at your site?
 Large numbers of people increase the likelihood that an AED would need to be used.
 What is the response time of the local emergency response service to get to the furthest place on your site?
 Traffic conditions, elevators, stairs, gates all can cost valuable time to negotiate.
 What type of workforce or visitor demographics does your facility encounter?
 Consider the health, age, fitness and stress levels of the people.
 Are workplace hazards present such as electrical or confined spaces?
 Electrical shock or asphyxiation could induce heart fibrillation.
 Is the facility in a remote area?
 Can an emergency response team reach these areas in time?
 Does your facility have an emergency response team already in place?
 If these teams are needed, it's a good bet an AED would be of use someday.

 An AED program is a natural extension of an existing first aid program.
 After purchasing a unit, you should contact your local hospital emergency dept. and consult with a physician.
 The physician is responsible for establishing appropriate policies and procedures for the use of the device.
-Specific requirements do vary from state to state so it's important to discuss details with your AED supplier, physician or local American Heart Association/American Red Cross chapter.
+Specific requirements do vary from state to state so it's important to discuss details with your AED supplier, physician or local American Heart Association, American Red Cross chapter or National Safety Council (NSC).
 Generally, programs contain the following topics:

 - Periodic training and evaluation of the user on AED use, first aid and CPR